 When it's time to head back home, there's no better place than one of our Lake District holiday cottages to sit back and enjoy lake and countryside views with a glass of something cold.
 With enclosed gardens for morning scampers and roaring fires for evening snoozes, you'll find the perfect Lakes retreat with one of our cosy holiday cottages.

-Here are three gorgeous dog-friendly cottages for you and your four legs:
+Here are three gorgeous dog-friendly cottages for you and your four-legged friends:

 Woodland Retreat, Windermere 1 mile (sleeps 6 and 2 dogs)